sarudalf3/PythonProgramming3/README.md

 # PythonProgramming3
 Python programming 3 course (University of Michigan)

-This is the last module of course, Python Project: pillow, tesseract, and opencv.
+This is the course's last module, Python Project: pillow, tesseract, and opencv.

-Include only assigment and project ipynb files and folder with images to insert in files.
+Include week lessons, assigments and project in ipynb files.
+Folder has images to insert in ipynb files.